YannMjl/explore-california/README.md

 ## Getting Started

-This is project build on HTMl that demostrate some of the JavaScript functions
+This is project Html project built for tourist that visit california and demostrate some of the JavaScript functions

 ## License